All Episodes

 And even at the end, he struggled to get through these treatments because he wanted to go on the air.

-He wanted to go in the air, he wanted to talk to you.
+He wanted to talk to you.

 And you said it, and I just want to reiterate it.